+Figure 8: Delete process overview

 Process steps of the approval process

 On Status “Approval New” the owner of the process can delete all but one “Sub-Approval” task for an area or create a new one for an area.
-As soon as he sets the “Approval Status” to “Approval in Progress” as many Emails as sub-tasks exist have to be sent out to the approvers (status “Sub-Approval New”)
+As soon as he/she sets the “Approval Status” to “Approval in Progress” as many Emails as sub-tasks exist have to be sent out to the approvers (status “Sub-Approval New”)

-Each approver receiving a link to his “Sub-Approval” task may accept, reject or delegate his approval.
+Each approver receiving a link to his/her “Sub-Approval” task may accept, reject or delegate his/her approval.

 On “accept” status change to “Sub-Approval given”